yandeu/five-server/README.md

 ## Config File

+You can use a `.fiveserverrc` or `.fiveserverrc.json` file to configure your server.

-A simple example of a `.fiveserverrc` config file:
+A simple example of a config file:
 Your browser will open the about page of your portfolio project at `http://127.0.0.1:8085/about.html`.

 ```json